 Set yourself the following goal: "I choose to express being of service in this area by doing: _______.
 I will do this for the next ____ days at least once per day.

 Can you think of an example of a gift / present / present that you like to give to a friend (e.g., cooking, writing a birthday card, sending a smile, ...)?
 If you do this for another person, do you do this also for yourself?
-If you would do it for yourself, how would this feel?
+If you were to do this for yourself, how would this feel?

 Can you think of a recent example when you gave yourself a treat, something that felt good for yourself (e.g., listening to your favourite song, eating your favourite meal, taking time to relax)?
 What would happen if you gave a random treat to another person (friends, family, community, random people on the street)?
 What would the effect be?

-Connecting – singing, speaking, sharing with others: Exchange with a friend, other participant of your program (live or virtual) on this idea of "being of service".
+Connecting – singing, speaking, sharing with others: Exchange your thoughts with a friend, other participant of your program on this idea of "being of service".
 How does this concept resonate for you?
 What is your own experience in serving others?
 How well do you recognize their needs, how well do you know your own needs?

 "I slept, and I dreamt that life was all joy.
 I woke, and saw that life was but service.
 I served, and discovered that service was joy."
 Rabindranath Tagore